alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 I have found that it is a good compromise to use around half the weight of the airship for the outer and inner envelopes.
-We can spare 4 kg for the outer shell;
+It would be great if we can spare 4 kg for the outer shell;
 for our surface of 21.5 m3 we get an areal density of 185 g/m2.
 If you know your paper qualities, this would be equivalent to strong cardboard.